Alternative Dispute Resolution

 No one will ever know a family, their children, or their personalities better than the parties involved.
 Some judges have standard ways of deciding issues in cases going to trial, which don’t take such personal factors into account.
 Judges also have a wide range of ways to decide on each issue, so there is no guarantee that either party will be happy with the decisions of their case.

 Alternative Dispute Resolution puts the parties in control of their own destinies.
 There are many processes available.
 Some may be more appropriate than others for a particular case, depending on the circumstances.

-The following is a list of Alternative Dispute Resolution processes Pat provides:
+Alternative Dispute Resolution processes Pat provides:

-Pat also provides these services:
+Pat also provides these legal services:

 Contact Patricia Buss to discuss your legal matter today.